💫High school drama meets forbidden love in this interstellar romance!💫

-Now Sloane must make a choice to either protect herself…or forget the boy she loves forever.
+Now Sloane faces a choice more challenging than picking the perfect scary movie for a first date: protect herself, or forget the boy she loves forever.

 READ AN EXCERPT OF CHAPTER ONE